Franklin Gothic: Monotone Gothic

-Monotone Gothic was designed by M.F.
-Benton for A.T.F. in 1907.
+Monotone Gothic was designed by M. F. Benton for ATF in 1907.
 It is essentially a lighter, more extended version of Franklin Gothic.
 Only one weight was made and it was apparently never copied under that name by any other foundry.
 Digital versions of Franklin Gothic Light Extended are essentially knock-offs of this face.

 News Gothic

-News Gothic was designed by M.F.
-Benton for A.T.F. in 1908 as a continuing effort to consolidate and systematize the 19th-century Gothic faces inherited from the company’s predecessors.
+News Gothic was designed by M. F. Benton for ATF in 1908 as a continuing effort to consolidate and systematize the 19th-century Gothic faces inherited from the company's predecessors.
 It is essentially a medium weight companion to Franklin Gothic.